German Twisted Cast-ON

 Why use the German Twisted Cast-on?

-The German twisted cast-on adds weight to the edge of a garment, and helps prevent stockinette from curling.
+The German twisted cast-on adds weight to the edge of a garment and helps prevent stockinette from curling; it is also adds slightly more elasticity to the cast-on edge than a long-tail cast-on.
 This cast-on can be used for plain stockinette garments where ribbing or another edging would distract from the simplicity of the garment.
 For smaller pieces, the German twisted cast-on will add enough weight, but for larger garments, the double German cast-on may be necessary to add sufficient weight.

 Bring the tip of the needle under both strands of yarn on the thumb.

-Bring the needle through the loop on the thumb, going over the strand furthest from you.
+Bring the needle through the loop on the thumb, going over the strand furthest from you and under the strand closest to you.

 Double German Twisted Cast-on